-John jumped up from his seat and charged towards the counselor shouting, “NO, NO, I admit nothing.
+John jumped up from his seat and charged toward the advocate shouting, “NO, NO, I admit nothing.
 I’m not going to admit to anything!”

-When the counselor returned following the presentation, John was very agitated.
-He almost screamed at the counselor, “How can anyone show us such things.
+When the advocate returned following the presentation, John was very agitated.
+He almost screamed at the advocate, “How can anyone show us such things.
 It is in very bad taste.”

 John continued his attacks.
-He asked if the counselor was a Christian and then continued, “How can the church be against abortion?
+He asked if the advocate was a Christian and then continued, “How can the church be against abortion?
 Isn’t death inevitable?”

-Turning to Patti, the counselor asked, “What are your feelings?”
+Turning to Patti, the advocate asked, “What are your feelings?”

 Patti was excited.
 “I am very happy.
 I am starting to love the baby already.”

-Sensing a changing attitude in John, the counselor asked, “What are your feelings, now?”
+Sensing a changing attitude in John, the advocate asked, “What are your feelings now?”

 Counseling a Parent

-Their counselor at the Center listened carefully to the two women and then gave them an opportunity to see a special presentation detailing all the latest information on abortion.
+Their advocate at the Center listened carefully to the two women and then gave them an opportunity to see a special presentation detailing all the latest information on abortion.